San Francisco Salvation Army emergency financial assistance programs.

 The Salvation Army of San Francisco provides a number of emergency assistance programs and social services to low income families.
 The organization is part of California’s Golden State Division, and they are committed to doing what they can to support the homeless, low income, seniors, and people facing a crisis.
 Aid is limited, and the demand for services is high, so the San Francisco centers will often have very limited funds for the less fortunate.
 Examples of some of the assistance available is below.

 Utility, energy, and cooling bill assistance may be available as part of the REACH (PG&E) financial assistance program.
 The San Francisco branch of the Salvation Army works closely with energy companies such as PG&E, and they will try to help people obtain cash or credits on their bills if they are faced with an emergency and meet qualifications.
 Case managers can also help people apply for government assistance such as weatherization or LIHEAP.
+Many other utility bill assistance programs in California are available too.

 Emergency rental assistance and eviction prevention from the Season of Sharing program.
 The agency wants to do its part to end homelessness in the city.
+The church based charity can provide grants to pay some of the rent.

 Thrift stores operate in northern California.
 While anyone can shop there and buy goods at reduced prices, some people may receive free clothing or furniture from the Salvation Army voucher program.
 Personal hygiene, clothing, baby supplies and other items are available.